App Service on Azure Stack overview

 App Service offers several app types, each of which is intended to host a specific workload:

-- [Web Apps]((/azure/app-service/overview) for hosting websites and web applications.
+- Web Apps for hosting websites and web apps.

 - Azure Functions for hosting event driven, serverless workloads.

 The word app refers to the hosting resources dedicated to running a workload.
-Taking web app as an example, you're probably accustomed to thinking of a web app as both the compute resources and application code that together deliver functionality to a browser.
-In App Service, a web app is the compute resource that Azure Stack provides for hosting your application code.
+Taking web app as an example, you're probably accustomed to thinking of a web app as both the compute resources and app code that together deliver functionality to a browser.
+In App Service, a web app is the compute resource that Azure Stack provides for hosting your app code.

-Your application can be composed of multiple App Service apps of different kinds.
-For example, if your application is composed of a web front end and a REST API back end, you can:
+Your app can be composed of multiple App Service apps of different kinds.
+For example, if your app is composed of a web front end and a REST API back end, you can:

 Deploy your front-end code to a web app and your back-end code to an API app.

 The App Service resource provider uses the same code that Azure App Service uses, and thus shares some common concepts.
 In App Service, the pricing container for apps is called the App Service plan.
 It represents the set of dedicated VMs used to hold your apps.
 Within a given subscription, you can have multiple App Service plans.

 In Azure, there are shared and dedicated workers.
 A shared worker supports high-density and multi-tenant app hosting, and there's only one set of shared workers.
 Dedicated servers are used by only one tenant and come in three sizes: small, medium, and large.
 The needs of on-premises customers can't always be described by using those terms.
 In App Service on Azure Stack, resource provider admins can define the worker tiers they want to make available.
 Based on your unique hosting needs, you can define multiple sets of shared workers or different sets of dedicated workers.
 By using those worker-tier definitions, they can then define their own pricing SKUs.